Permissionless-Software-Foundation/pay-to-write-orbitdb/README.md

 - Create `_validateSignature()` function in TODO in [pay-to-write-access-controller.js](./src/lib/orbitdb/pay-to-write-access-controller.js).
 - Capture signature in `writeToDb()` in API controller.
 - Add unit tests
-- Port code to an [ipfs-service-provider](https://github.com/Permissionless-Software-Foundation/ipfs-service-provider), an recreate the same REST API functionality with the JSON RPC.
+- Port code to an [ipfs-service-provider](https://github.com/Permissionless-Software-Foundation/ipfs-service-provider), and recreate the same REST API functionality with the JSON RPC.
+- Add API calls for basic wallet functionality over both REST API and JSON RPC.
+- Fork [gatsby-ipfs-web-wallet](https://github.com/Permissionless-Software-Foundation/gatsby-ipfs-web-wallet) that can work off the REST or JSON RPC functionality of the server.
+  - Package the front end and back end in the same repository.

 # Licence
 [MIT](LICENSE.md)